Gardiner, Montana: Early Gardiner

 The first trains finally arriving in Gardiner in 1902, filled with tourists, arrived to views of prostitutes showing off in front of the train windows.
 According to a local newspaper account, "Monday night there was almost continuous yelling and shooting from midnight to daylight.
 Women of ill-fame live in the central part of town and exhibit themselves daily on the streets in bedroom wrappers and make a show of themselves in doors and windows on arrival of the train."
 A new jail was ready by mid-September 1903.

 The arrival of the railroad caused the town to flourish, continuing to serve tourists and local soldiers.

 Later, as automobiles became more important, the town adapted to serve them.

 Modern history

 Railway service at Gardiner station was eventually discontinued, specifically in 1948.
 Its role was taken on by the state highway passing through the town.

+By 2022 housing prices had increased in Gardiner, and there were fewer families.